daniele-athome/game-center-tools/README.md

 systemctl --user enable --now gamepad-power.service
 ```

-Note that you need a desktop environment that supports systemd and `graphical-session.target` (XFCE is **not**
+Note that in order to start the service automatically at login time you need a desktop environment that supports systemd
+and `graphical-session.target` (XFCE is **not** one of them, I had to make it work in some other way).
+You can also
-one of them).
-You can also start `/usr/local/bin/gamepad-power` in whatever way you prefer.
+start `/usr/local/bin/gamepad-power` in whatever way you prefer.

 ## Steam compatibility tools updater (`steam-compat-updater`)